StimphilTech/financial-tracker/README.md

 Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to Raymond Maroun for continuous support and guidance.
+- Thank you to Raymond, Andy and Nauman and everyone else that I did not mention for continuous support and guidance.
 - A special thanks to all teammates for their dedication and teamwork.